YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 .. code-block:: python

-    def get(varname: AnyStr, subsarray: Sequence[AnyStr] = ()) -> Optional[bytes]
+    def get(varname: AnyStr, subsarray: Tuple[AnyStr] = ()) -> Optional[bytes]

 As a wrapper for the C function :ref:`ydb-get-s-st-fn`, :code:`get()` returns the value at the referenced global or local variable node, or intrinsic special variable.

-- If :code:`subsarray` is omitted, an empty :code:`Sequence` is passed by default, signifying that the variable name node should be referenced without any subscripts.
+- If :code:`subsarray` is omitted, an empty :code:`Tuple` is passed by default, signifying that the variable name node should be referenced without any subscripts.
 - If the underlying :ref:`ydb-get-s-st-fn` call returns an error of GVUNDEF or LVUNDEF, the function returns a value of :code:`None` and does not raise an exception.
 - If the underlying :ref:`ydb-get-s-st-fn` call returns an error other than GVUNDEF or LVUNDEF, the function raises an exception containing the error code and message.
 - Otherwise, it returns the value at the node.